arsy786/mern-crud-app/README.md

 ### 9.3.
 DTO Layer
-TBC
+N/A

 ### 9.4.
 Logging
 In an Express REST API, we can use a logger to keep track of application events and errors.
-Here's an example of how we can create and use a logger in an Express app:
+We saw a basic example of this in Section: [8.
+Middleware](#8-middleware).
+Here's another example of how we can create and use a logger in an Express app:

 ```js
 // logger.js